-The centre edits and/or publishes leading series including the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, the International Human rights Reports and the Human Rights Law Review.
+The Centre edits and/or publishes leading series including the Human Rights Law Review, the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, and the International Human Rights Reports.
 It also sometimes produces publications as a result of training courses, workshops and conferences.

-Yearbook of the European Convention for the Prevention of Torture

-The Human Rights Law Centre edits the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, which is now published by Brill.
+We edit the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, published by Brill.

 It documents the implementation of a unique human rights treaty which seeks to prevent human rights violations in places of detention in over forty European states, by means of prison and other visits by its independent European Committee for the Prevention of Torture.

 We publish the International Human Rights Reports four times a year.
 The Reports collect primary source materials on human rights matters.